mvolkmann/blog/src/smalltalk.md

 multipleArgBlock := [:a :b | a * b].
 ```

-The `value` message evaluates a block
+The `value` message evaluates a block and
+returns the value of its final expression.
-and can be used to pass zero to four arguments.
+It can provide zero to four arguments.
 For blocks with more than four parameters,
 pass them in an array using `#valueWithArguments:`.
 For example: